perfanalytics/pose2sim/README.md

 Pose2Sim.triangulation()
 Pose2Sim.filtering()
 ```
-You should obtain a plot of all the 3D coordinates trajectories.
-You can check the logs in`Demo\Users\logs.txt`.\
+You should obtain a plot of all the 3D coordinates trajectories.\
-Results are stored as .trc files in the `Demo/pose-3d` directory.
+3D results are stored as .trc files in each trial folder in the `pose-3d` directory.

-*N.B.:* Default parameters have been provided in [Demo\User\Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo/User/Config.toml) but can be edited.\
+*N.B.:* Default parameters have been provided in [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo/S00_Demo_Session/Config.toml) but can be edited.\
 *N.B.:* *Try calibration tool by changing `calibration_type` to `calculate` instead of `convert` (more info [there](#calculate-from-scratch)).*

 <br/>

 ## Demonstration Part-2: Obtain 3D joint angles with OpenSim